cloph-dsp/Pollinations-AI-in-OpenWebUI/README.md

 curl https://text.pollinations.ai/models
 ```

-> Some models (e.g. MidJourney or Unity) aren’t supported in OpenWebUI and availability may change.
-Run the list command to see current models.
+> Some models (e.g., midijourney, unity) aren’t supported in OpenWebUI.
+> Run the list command to check available models.
-> You can also paste these commands into a web-based curl client like [ReqBin](https://reqbin.com/curl).
+> Use web-based curl clients like [ReqBin](https://reqbin.com/curl).

-> Each returned object has a `"name"` field—copy that as your Model ID in OpenWebUI.
+> Copy the `"name"` field from the response as your Model ID.
-> Example: one entry will be
+> Example:

 ```json
 { "name": "openai", … }
 ```

-so you’d use `openai` as the Model ID for gpt-4.1-mini.
+> Use `openai` for gpt-4.1-mini.

 <details>
 <summary>Connection example</summary>